 Prior to the 2000s, the wider UN system's engagement on climate change was largely limited to UN development entities whose mandate was perceived as linked to the UNFCCC's mitigation-related objectives, namely UNEP, WMO, UNDP and the World Bank.
 A specific focus on climate change by other UN entities only began to emerge in the mid-2000s when the UNFCCC negotiations evolved to address adaptation issues.
 In particular, although displacement and migration were highlighted as early as 1990 in the IPCC's first impacts assessment report, human mobility issues associated with climate change only gained prominence in the late 2000s.
 Displacement, migration and planned relocation were first addressed as part of discussions under the 2007 Bali Action Plan that ultimately led to their inclusion in the 2011 Cancun Adaptation Framework.
-Research and advocacy carried out by UNU-EHS, the Climate Change, Environment and Migration Alliance (CCEMA),1 and an informal Inter-Agency Standing Committee (IASC) working group on migration, displacement and climate change2 are largely credited for bringing the issue to Parties' attention.
+Research and advocacy carried out by UNU-EHS and an informal Inter-Agency Standing Committee (IASC) working group on migration, displacement and climate change are largely credited for bringing the issue to Parties' attention.